LIPS-scheme/lips/REFERENCE.md

 ```
 (dir obj)

-Function return all props on the object including those in prototype chain.
+Returns all props on the object including those in prototype chain.
 ```

 ## display
 ```
-(display arg [port])
+(display string [port])

-Function send string to standard output or provied port.
+This function outputs the string to the standard output or
+the port if given.
+No newline.
 ```

 ## display-error
 ```
 (display-error . args)

-Display error message.
+Display an error message on stderr.
 ```

 ## dynamic-wind
 ```
 (dynamic-wind before thunk after)

-Function accept 3 procedures/lambdas and execute thunk with before and always
+Accepts 3 procedures/lambdas and executes before, then thunk, and
-after even if error accur
+always after even if an error occurs in thunk.
 ```

 ## empty?
 ```
 (empty? object)

-Function return true if value is undfined empty list.
+Function that returns #t if value is nil (an empty list) or undefined.
 ```

 ## env